microsoft/PartnerResources/_docs/Skilling/Developer Velocity Academy/DevOps.md

 - devops
 ---

-# Developer Velocity Academy - DevOps
+# Developer Velocity Academy — DevOps

+> More coming soon!
+This page is under development.
+Please check regularly for updates.

-Welcome to the Developer Velocity Academy - DevOps.
+Welcome to the Developer Velocity Academy — DevOps.

+{% include_relative pagenav.md %}

 ## Overview